mdonkers/dotfiles/debian_install.md

 ## Mounting

+For simple mounting, first get the drive and then mount:

+    lsblk
+    sudo mount -t vfat /dev/sda1 /mnt/sdcard/ -o dmask=0022,fmask=0133,uid=miel,gid=miel

-To mount e.g. USB devices, first connect the device and get the UUID for mounting:
+To be able to mount e.g. USB devices quickly (adding to fstab), first connect the device and get the UUID for mounting:

     sudo mkdir -p /media/usb
     sudo fstab -l